WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ### Open Questions ### {#oq-signature-header}

-{{?I-D.ietf-httpbis-header-structure}} provides a way to parameterise identifiers but not other supported types like byte sequences.
-If the `Signature` header field is notionally a list of parameterised signatures, maybe we should add a "parameterised byte sequence" type.
+The next revision of {{?I-D.ietf-httpbis-header-structure}} will provide a way to parameterise byte sequences, at which point the signature itself is likely to become the main list item.
 {:#parameterised-binary}

 Should the cert-url and validity-url be lists so that intermediates can offer a